-Answer: Many car insurance companies will lower your rates, not raise them, for categorizing a car as a pleasure vehicle.
-For this reason, compare car insurance rates with other insurance providers immediately.
-You could potentially save thousands a year on your policy premiums by taking 15 minutes to comparison shop.
+Many car insurance companies will lower your rates, not raise them, for categorizing a car as a pleasure vehicle.
+For this reason, compare car insurance rates with other insurance providers to make sure you have the best car insurance for you.

 What insurers use to calculate rates

 Car insurance companies’ rates vary greatly because each has its own rating system that weighs risk factors differently.
 Risk factors looked at also differ but typically include:

 - Credit history (in states that allow it to be used)

 - Vehicle use (personal or business use and how many miles driven per year)